ExerentPrime/Rivenvale/README.md

 # Rivenvale Workshop Discord Server
 Join now to grade your Rivens.
-All first steps are shared in the discord channels, including the bot usage.
+All instructions, including how to use the bot, are explained in the Discord channels.
 ## 🌟 Invite Link
 ```
 discord.gg/Jgc3WnEQhq